Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 11. Stavropoleos Monastery & Church

-Dating back to the 18th century, this stunning Eastern Orthodox monastery is a must-visit place in Bucharest.
-The church is built in Brancovenesc architecture, and Michael and Gabriel are the archangels associated with the building.
+This stunning Eastern Orthodox monastery, dating back to the 18th century, is a must-visit place in Bucharest.
+The church is built in Brancovenesc architecture, and Michael and Gabriel are the archangels associated with it.

 The Stavropoleos Church might be small, but it’s truly beautiful and will definitely give you some Insta-worthy snaps.
 Dating back to 1724, the church used to be one of the most opulent in central Bucharest and now sits in pride of place.
 It has been restored several times following earthquake damage.